DauntlessReset/my-development-wiki/git/page.md

 **Keep commits focused on a discrete task**

 To aid development and to ensure that commit messages are concise, it is strongly recommended that each commit is contained to a single issue, such as fixing a bug or implementing something distinct.
+Refer to the commit message conventions for further information.

 **Merging in collaborative projects should be done in Github via pull**

 When merging changes into main/master, you should do this via Github instead of merging remotely and pushing the commit to remote.
 This is so your colleagues have a chance to examine your changes, provide any feedback and catch and issues that may exist.

+***Please note that while this is normal practice, due to our small team, we do not follow this convention.***

 **Fetch early and often**

 Use **git fetch -p** or **git fetch --prune** to update your remote tracking branches often to ensure you know what's in remote and whether to delete any unnecessary local branches.
+This helps prevent merge hell later on.